seamusrobertmurphy/darkwoods_beetles/darkwoods_beetles.md

 ### 1.4 Model Tuning

-Models are fitted with the `svmLinear` support vector machine linear kernel and tuned with 3-step tuning grid and maximum of 20 hyperparameters.
-Data preprocessing included using `center` and `scale` functions.
+Models are fitted with support vector machine kernels `svmLinear` & `svmRadial` and a randomForest regression tree `rf` tuned with 3-step tuning grid, maximum of 10 hyperparameters, and 1,000 decision branches.
+Data was preprocessed using `center` and `scale` functions.

 ``` r
 # model 1 - NDMI - model specification